VVE/todolist/README.md

 done (bool) - mark of completion.
 ID is required in order not to require the uniqueness of the titles.
-The list of tasks is represented by a message with repeated field. service is a Remote Procedure Calls (rpc) definition.
+The list of tasks is represented by a message with repeated field.

+Service is a Remote Procedure Calls (rpc) definition.
 The AddTask procedure adds a task to the database.
 The argument is the structure of the task, the result is an error message (empty if there is no error).
 The EditTask procedure modifies a task in the database.
 The argument is the structure of the task, the result is an error message (empty if there is no error).
 The DoneTask procedure changes the status of the task in the database to Completed.
 The argument is the task ID, the result is an error message (empty if there is no error).